 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-antigen NY-CO-9; FLJ90614; HD5; histone deacetylase 4; histone deacetylase 5; histone deacetylase mHDA1; NY-CO-9
+Protein Aliases: Antigen NY-CO-9; FLJ90614; HD5; histone deacetylase 4; Histone deacetylase 5; histone deacetylase mHDA1; NY-CO-9

 Gene Aliases: AI426555; HD5; Hdac4; HDAC5; KIAA0600; mHDA1; mKIAA0600; NY-CO-9